Voultapher/Presentations/cppcon2017WebService/present.md

 ## Event Loops

 Note:
+- Before we do that, let's first revisit the event loops.
-- To recap the event loop model, let's first take a quick look at a synchronous Beast example. >>
+- To recap the event loop model, we'll take a quick look at the synchronous Beast example. >>

 ---